KK-student/SDA_Activity_9A1/README.md

 cargo test
 ```

+## Where is my source code?
+In the src/lib.rs file.
+The programming language used is Rust.

 ## Where are my tests?
 You can find the results of the tests in the ./test_results folder.
-The code for the tests is in the lib.rs file.
+The code for the tests is in the src/lib.rs file.